swaggo/swag/README.md

 - revel

 ## Limitation
-- Not supported for array of structs
 - Not supported for cross-package models.
 Only search in project root folder.
 [See #39](https://github.com/swaggo/swag/issues/39)

 ## TODO
 - [ ] supplement better documentation
-- [ ] add more example
-- [ ] support other web Framework

 ## About the Project